MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-customer-summary.md

 This section displays recent cases related to the customer.

+Depending on the settings enabled for you, you'll see the **Enhanced Active Conversation - Recent Case**  or **Default Active Conversation - Recent Case**, that are explained as follows:

    ### [Enhanced Active Conversation - Recent Case](#tab/enhancedrecentcases)

-   If your administrator has enabled the **Enhanced Active conversation form** in Customer Service admin center, you'll see the recent cases raised by the customer in the enhanced **Recent cases** with the fields configured by your administrator.
+   View the recent cases raised by the customer in the enhanced **Recent cases** with the fields configured by your administrator.

    :::image type="content" source="media/enh-custsummary-recent.png" alt-text="enh Case details section of the active conversation page":::